mdlavallee92/ClinicalCharacteristics/README.md

-# ClinicalCharacteristics
+# ClinicalCharacteristicsOldOld

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `ClinicalCharacteristics` is to characterize a patient population using OMOP data.
+The goal of `ClinicalCharacteristicsOld` is to characterize a patient population using OMOP data.
 This approach uses a table shell approach where characteristic extraction are limited to what is specified in the build object.

 ## Installation

-To install `ClinicalCharacteristics`, follow these steps:
+To install `ClinicalCharacteristicsOld`, follow these steps:

 1) clone the repository
-2) Open the `ClinicalCharacteristics.RProj` file in the repository
+2) Open the `ClinicalCharacteristicsOld.RProj` file in the repository
 3) Navigate to the build tab in RStudio and select Install
-4) Exit out of the `ClinicalCharacteristics.RProj` session
+4) Exit out of the `ClinicalCharacteristicsOld.RProj` session
 5) **Recommended** create a new `RProj` to test the package.
 6) Use CohortGenerator to build a cohort def in scratch